BobRicketts/EUNuclear/README.md

 ## Note on topic models
 The code used for implementing Top2Vec was forked from [Dimo Angelov's Top2Vec implementation](https://github.com/ddangelov/Top2Vec) while the code for the hSBM topic model was forked from [Gerlach, Peixoto, and Altmann's hSBM implementation](https://github.com/martingerlach/hSBM_Topicmodel).
 Slight modifications were made to the source code to allow for the modification of model parameters. <br>
-We recommend installing version 2.45 of the `graph_tool` package since dependency issues may be experienced with older versions.
+We recommend installing version 2.45 of the `graph_tool` package since dependency issues may be experienced with older versions. <br>
+The Top2Vec model reported in the exam paper was too large to upload to GitHub, but can be accessed by following [this Dropbox link](https://www.dropbox.com/s/81z9j1vem89h0nb/top2vec_model.txt?dl=0).
+The file should be placed in the _Topic models/Models & outputs_ folder.
+Alternatively, a new Top2Vec model can be fitted.